samsung-cnct/kraken-lib/README.md

 ## Working with local files
 Everything in the __kraken__ directory is shared under the `/vagrant` mount on each node.
 You have full read write access to that directory allowing easy transfer of files to and from each node.

+## Shutting down and cleaning up
+Once you are down with everything.
+Shutdown all VirtualBox VMs via `vagrant`

 ```bash
 vagrant destroy --force